 Notwithstanding the decision, 17 U.S.C.
-411(d) provides: “The effective date of a copyright registration is the day on which on application, deposit, and fee, which are later determined by the Registration of Copyrights or by a court of competent jurisdiction to be accepted for registration, have all been received in the Copyright Office.” (emphasis added.)
+411(d) provides: “The effective date of a copyright registration is the day on which an application, deposit, and fee, which are later determined by the Registration of Copyrights or by a court of competent jurisdiction to be accepted for registration, have all been received in the Copyright Office.” (emphasis added.)

 Accordingly, the effective date of registration is unchanged – and will still be the date the appropriate application materials (“application, deposit, and fee”) are received by the U.S. Copyright Office.
 However, per Fourth Estate, a prospective litigant will not be able to lawfully bring a suit for copyright infringement until the application has been approved.

-The U.S. Copyright Office presently has two options for submitting an application for copyright registration: (1) normal processing, which costs $55 and presently takes over six months, on average, or (2) “special handling” (the U.S. Copyright Office’s term for “rush registration”), which costs $800, and requires it be submitted for one of a limited number of purposes, one of which is “pending or prospective litigation.”
+The U.S. Copyright Office presently has two options for submitting an application for copyright registration: (1) normal processing, which costs $35 or $55 and presently takes over six months, on average, or (2) “special handling” (the U.S. Copyright Office’s term for “rush registration”), which costs $800, and requires it be submitted for one of a limited number of purposes, one of which is “pending or prospective litigation.”
 The U.S. Copyright Office endeavors to process applications submitted for “special handling” registration within 5 business days; however, processing times vary, and such an application can take longer.

-In light of the Fourth Estate decision, it is likely the U.S. Copyright Office will receive a greatly increased number of requests for “special handling,” as litigants seek the requisite approval of their applications prior to initiating suit.
+In light of the Fourth Estate decision, it is likely the U.S. Copyright Office will receive a greatly increased number of requests for “special handling,” as litigants seek the requisite approval of their applications prior to initiating an infringement suit.

 Time will tell whether the U.S. Copyright Office, or Congress, establishes a more affordable option for expedited processing – perhaps one that takes longer than five business days, but is more affordable than $800, and not quite as protracted as the current processing time for normal registration.

 Additionally, while Justice Ginsberg’s decision, on behalf of the unanimous Court, focuses solely on 17 U.S.C. § 411(a), which applies only regarding copyright infringement suits, it is yet to be determined whether “registration” shall now only be deemed to occur upon the U.S. Copyright Office’s approval of an application with regard to non-infringement actions for which § 411(a) does not apply.
-It is important for litigants in non-infringement actions to know when the work at issue is “registered” – regardless of the effective date.
-However, for better or for worse (perhaps worse, for prospective plaintiffs), the U.S. Supreme Court finally resolved the split as applicable to infringement suits.

 This Blog is made available by Romano Law PLLC for general informational and educational purposes only, not to provide specific legal advice.
 By using this Blog you understand that there is no attorney client relationship between you and Romano Law PLLC or any individual contributor.
 You should consult a licensed professional attorney for individual advice regarding your own situation.